3 Chromosomal Disorders

 - The cause of Down syndrome.
 They need to know that Down syndrome is a genetic disorder, caused in 95 percent of cases, by an extra chromosome 21 (trisomy 21).
 The risk of this happening is greater in women of 35 years or more.

-- The clinical features, complications and prognosis of Down syndrome.
-Also what treatment is available.
+- The clinical features, complications and prognosis of Down syndrome and what treatment is available.

 - The increased risk for parents of a child with Down syndrome having another child with Down syndrome in future pregnancies.
 They need to know their options for reducing this risk by genetic screening and for preventing the birth of another affected child by genetic screening and prenatal diagnosis.